touchHLE/touchHLE/README.md

 ## App support

-- Super Monkey Ball (2008, App Store launch title): logo screens, title screen and menus fully working in all languages.
-Main game not accessible yet.
+- Super Monkey Ball (2008, App Store launch title) is fully playable.

+No other apps are known to work right now. :)

 # Building